heeplr/rpi-cookstrap/README.md

 # Features

+* **versatile** - use plugins to download & mount image to copy/configure things to do on the first boot/login
-* **lightweight** - written in bash, should run on any POSIX compatible system, no additional installation needed on the pi, configure with any text editor
+* **lightweight** - written in bash, should run on any POSIX compatible system, no additional installation needed on the pi, configure with any text editor, will delete itself to leave no traces
 * **single shot** - just generate the image on the host and everything else will happen automatically on the first boot (or first login if you choose so)
 * **dynamic** - since the config is a bash script, you can create different images with the same configuration by setting config-values programmatically.
 * **customizable** - do your personal customizations in ~ and use them with every project (e.g. your personal wifi credentials will override wifi credentials that are configured in a project)